Khan/graphql-flow/Readme.md

 $ graphql-flow path/to/config.json
 ```

-Files will be discovoered relative to the current working directory.
+Files will be discovered relative to the current working directory.

 To specify what file should be checked, pass them in as subsequent cli arguments.